fpipita/puppeteester/README.md

 ### TODO

+- [ ] docs: add puppeteester documentation
-- [ ] docs: add docker-compose example usage
+- [x] docs: add docker-compose example usage
 - [ ] feat: use a websocket connection to live-reload the test page when source files change
 - [x] chore: don't inject Chai into the test webpage environment
 - [ ] feat: add the possibility to specify Mocha's interface (bdd, tdd, etc) through an environment variable or something